Payday Loans in Ohio: Subprime Report

 How to Report a Lender in Ohio

 Payday lenders in Ohio can either collect on loans without legal assistance, or they can sell the debt.
-However, under section 1321.45 of the Payday Loan Laws, collections agencies acting on behalf of payday lenders must properly identify themselves to the borrower, their family, their employer, or their friends.
-Phone harassment and calling after 9 p.m. is against Ohio Payday Loan Laws.
+However, collections agencies acting on behalf of payday lenders must properly identify themselves to the borrower, their family, their employer, or their friends.
+Phone harassment and calling after 9 p.m. is against Ohio payday loan laws.

 If you have been harassed via phone calls, here are a few things to keep in mind the next time you receive a call: